 I’ve seen it written that the Nazis, torturers of the soul as much as the body, would compel their prisoners to engage in pointless activities to break their will to resist.
 Resist what?
 What more can be taken from an undesirable in a Nazi camp?
 The Nazis, not content with total power over their captives’ persons, sought to dig out the secret kernel from the heart each one.
 But this inaccessible possession cannot be got at through force.
 It can only be given away, surrendered, tossed off by an owner who has traded his last hope for the strange peace of nihilism.
 For this, the Nazis weapons were boredom, futility, and degradation.
 Every skilled torturer knows that a direct attack often strengthens the will of the victim, the struggle itself giving them a welcome purpose, a brief memory of who they are.
 And so the Nazis would frequently cause prisoners to perform Sisyphean labors, such as digging massive holes only to see them refilled at day’s end.
 For many could understand and come to terms with being outmatched and overpowered by the weapons and organization of the Nazi state.
 But to be subject to daily absurdities, mockeries of meaning, denials of even the dignity of murder, this drove many poor prisoners to the edge of sanity.

 Perhaps my essay here only describes the response of the Fool, but I’m not convinced that the Fool is not possessed of a deeper wisdom which eludes my rationalist friends.
 Is the suicide, or the grim and stoic sufferer, a nobler creature than the one who invents a game to play?
 What sort of figure is the Fool who thanks the Nazi for handing him a shovel and giving him another chance to dig a hole?
-Who focuses on ensuring that the hole’s interior is proper prism with vertical sides, and misses a bit of invaluable sleep plotting how he will dig a better hole tomorrow?
+Who focuses on ensuring that the hole’s interior is a proper prism with vertical sides, and misses a bit of invaluable sleep plotting how he will dig a better hole tomorrow?
 Who rushes out to work, rallying his fellow diggers by betting imaginary stakes that his hole will be the best?
-Probably he would be shot, as we tend to do to all the best game players.
-But, although I don’t say it for sure, I wonder if this Fool would be any less ridiculous than the rest of us, who spend the energy we save from the digging holes with bottom to use up trying to escape a prison with no fences.
+Probably he would be shot, as we tend to shoot or hang or crucify all the best game players.
+But, although I don’t say it for sure, I wonder if this Fool would be any less ridiculous than the rest of us, who spend the energy we can divert from digging to instead use trying to escape a prison without fences.
 His life is a joke, it amounts to nothing!
 But jokes which finally amount to nothing are the essence of play.
 Life is a disaster, but when disaster can grabbed with both hands and a full heart, life is so beautiful.